KhaelK138/KhaelK138.github.io/webappnotes/miscellaneous.md

 - On password registrations, modify the URL parameter to contain two emails to see what happens
   - For example, change `email=test@test.com` to `email[]=test@test.com,attacker@attacker_server.com`
   - This was the cause of a complete account takeover on gitlab
+- Mass Assignment
+  - When performing an action with parameters, sometimes not all parameters are specified
+	- For example, we could have a database with users, passwords, and an isAdmin boolean
+  - When using the functionality, if 2/3 parameters are specified, we can attempt to add the third parameter
+	- In the above example, this would look like turning `user=newuser&passowrd=pass` into `user=newuser&passowrd=pass&isAdmin=True`
+  - The application might accept the added parameter since it is a valid attribute for the object

 ## Testing SAML
 - [https://epi052.gitlab.io/notes-to-self/blog/2019-03-07-how-to-test-saml-a-methodology/](https://epi052.gitlab.io/notes-to-self/blog/2019-03-07-how-to-test-saml-a-methodology/) - great blog post